zhihanyang2022/zhihanyang2022/README.md

 - Writing, e.g., old [blog](https://zhihanyang2022.github.io/rl) on classic algorithms in Sutton & Barto
 - Reading great (text-) books on machine learning theory, deep learning, reinforcement learning
 - Understanding and reproducing papers, and writing high-quality software on Github

+### Books that I like a lot

+- Machine Learning: A Probabilistic Perspective by Kevin Murphy
+- Lost Connections by Johann Hari